Neyichor literally means ghee rice and is a classic dish served along with spicy gravy nonveg or veg dishes.

 In this particular Neyichor, Jeerakasala/ Kaima rice variety is used.
 This is not similar to Seega Samba though it is used for making biryanis and is a scented rice variety.

 In our house, depending on which gravy we are making, we change the ghee rice.
 Most times, we temper with just bay leaf, clove, cardamom, and cinnamon stick.
 Sometimes we add Cumin Seeds.
 There are times when we add ginger garlic paste or onions and chilies.
 Sometimes we add browned onions.

-Again these dishes are what I have been making myself, and not actually referred to any particular cuisine.
-So I can’t say its Andhra Cuisine, it always depends on what Amma says would pair well or depend on guests and many other things.
+Again these dishes are what I have been making myself, and not actually referred to as any particular cuisine.
+So I can't say it's Andhra Cuisine, it always depends on what Amma says would pair well or depend on guests and many other things.

 A to Z Quick Under 30 Minutes Meals